Virginia Domestic Violence Lawyer

 Domestic Violence Penalties

-Much like with simple assault and battery, the penalty for domestic violence in Virginia upon conviction is a Class 1 misdemeanor, which includes up to one year in jail as well as a fine not to exceed $2,500.
+Much like with simple assault and battery, the penalty for domestic violence in NoVa upon conviction is a Class 1 misdemeanor, which includes up to one year in jail as well as a fine not to exceed $2,500.

 However, domestic violence can be charged as a Class 6 felony if it is found to be a repeat offense.
 If you are charged with domestic assault and you already have two similar offenses on your record, which can be proven through indictments, petitions, warrants or other law enforcement information, and all of these offenses occurred within the same 20-year time span, the Class 6 felony charge applies.
 In addition to domestic violence, the charges that count against this “three-strikes” law according to state code § 18.2-57.2(B) include: